joelbirchler/hello-bot/README.md

-This is an experiment for driving a robot with an HTTP api and excuse to play with ClojureScript.
+This is an experiment for driving a robot and an excuse to play with Clojure.

 # TODO

-- [x] Simple writing interface
-- [x] Cleanup gpio on close
-- [x] Cycle leds on start up
-- [x] Motors
+- [ ] Revive the project in Clojure proper, without the http api
-- [ ] Higher-level motor api (eg. forward 200ms, left 20ms)
+- [ ] Mocked GPIO interact with leds and motor pins
-- [ ] Bumper
+- [ ] PI Docker

 # Pins

 Note: Raspberry PI GPIO pins are confusingly numbered.
 It appears that the onoff library uses the internal BCM GPIO number.

 PIN | GPIO | BCM GPIO